Developer

 SQL

-The Forge Object Store is a hosted storage solution that let you manage large items such as data objects or media files.
-It provides you with a seamless way to efficiently store, retrieve, and manage objects directly from your Forge apps.
+The Forge Object Store is a hosted storage solution that lets you manage large items such as data objects or media files.
+It provides a seamless way to efficiently store, retrieve, and manage objects directly from your Forge apps.

 The Forge Object Store integrates tightly with the Forge platform, enabling secure and reliable file management.